reiryuki/Sound-Mods-Automator/README.md

 ## Descriptions
 This is an app for who:

-- Want to use a Dolby module but keep the SE Linux Enforcing (after device boot).
+- Want to use a Dolby module but keep the SE Linux Enforcing (after device boot)

-- Want to enable Moto Waves in headset, but disable in loudspeaker automatically.
+- Want to enable Moto Waves in headset, but disable in loudspeaker automatically

 ## Attention!
 - Waves automator will be delayed for secured keyguard until it's unlocked by user